numberninecms/numberninecms.github.io/content/docs/howto/content/create-a-content-type.md

 {% endblock %}
 ```

-Done!
-All photo galleries will now be displayed using this template.
+**Done!** All photo galleries will now be displayed using this template.

-You can create even override this template for a particular gallery by creating:
+You can even override this template for a particular gallery by creating:
 * `templates/theme/photo_gallery/single_your-gallery-slug.html.twig`
 * `templates/theme/photo_gallery/single_125.html.twig` (change `125` with the ID)